Give us a call now for an immediate match with a local pro.

 Look for an HVAC company that employs skilled technicians who have the necessary licensure and training.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 It’s important to understand what the work process is going to look like.
-For HVAC repairs, the company should explain the exact parts that need replacement and why.
-Get confirmation that your technician will clean and test your system afterward to ensure proper functioning.
-When replacing your HVAC system, ask your installation company to provide details on the new model, estimated installation time, features, brand, and energy efficiency.
-Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+For HVAC repairs, the company should explain the specific parts that need replacement and why.
+Get confirmation that your technician will clean and test the full system afterward to ensure proper functioning.
+When getting a replacement, ask your contractor to explain the new HVAC system brand, features, energy efficiency, model, and estimated installation time.
+Before starting the project, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

-Typically, you should have your HVAC system inspected twice a year.
-After that inspection, your HVAC technician will tell you what services are needed.
-You should also have your system inspected and serviced if you start to notice any issues, such as unusual smells, leaks, or strange noises.
-If you have ductwork in your home, it should be serviced every few years.
+Normally, your HVAC system should be inspected twice a year.
+After that inspection, your technician will tell you what services are required.
+You should also have an inspection if you start to notice any issues, such as unusual smells, strange noises, or leaks.
+If your home has ductwork, it should be serviced every few years.

-The best times of the year to have your HVAC system inspected are the spring and fall.
-Technicians tend to be less busy during these times, which makes it easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, the times of the year when it sees the most use.
+The best times of the year to have an HVAC inspection are during the spring and fall.
+Technicians are generally less busy during these times, making it easier to get an appointment.
+This also helps get your system ready for the summer and winter, which is when it normally sees the most use.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at a time.
-You could also consider a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at a time.
+You could also consider installing a smart thermostat.

-Generally, HVAC installation or replacement takes between one and three days for the entire system.
-Installing or replacing an air conditioning unit or a furnace can take as little as half a day or as much as two days.
-The exact amount of time will depend on things like the size of your house, how easily accessible different parts of the system are, and whether your technician runs into any problems.
+Generally, whole-system HVAC installation or replacement takes between one and three days.
+Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
+The exact amount of time will vary depending on things like the size of your home, how easily accessible different parts of the system are, and whether your technician discovers any problems.

-Your HVAC company might provide financing options through a third-party lender, or you might be able to obtain a loan on your own.
-It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.
+Your HVAC company may offer financing options via a third-party lender, or you may choose to obtain your own loan.
+It's smart to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.